MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deployment-roadmap.md

 3. Configure the super user feature for data recovery

     If you have existing IT services that need to inspect files that Azure Information Protection will protect—such as data leak prevention (DLP) solutions, content encryption gateways (CEG), and anti-malware products—configure the service accounts to be super users for Azure Rights Management.
-For more information, see [Configuring super users for Azure Rights Management and discovery services or data recovery](./configure-super-users.md).
+For more information, see [Configuring super users for Azure Information Protection and discovery services or data recovery](./configure-super-users.md).

 4. Classify and protect existing files in bulk